-- 1) Press the MODE button. - 2 Toggle the Up/Down Buttons to change the units (12H or 24H) - 3 With the correct unit displayed, Press the mode button which will set the unit. - (4) Toggle the Up/Down Buttons to change the units (Cycles Hours) - 3 With the correct unit displayed, Press the mode button which will set the unit. - (6) Toggle the Up/Down Buttons to change the units (Cycles 10s of Minutes) - 1 With the correct unit displayed, Press the mode button which will set the unit. - ® Toggle the Up/Down Buttons to change the units (Cycles 1s of Minutes) - ® Toggle the Up/Down Buttons to change the units (Cycles 1s of Minutes) - 3.
+- 1) Press the MODE button. - 2 Toggle the Up/Down Buttons to change the units (12H or 24H) - 3 With the correct unit displayed, Press the mode button which will set the unit. - 4 Toggle the Up/Down Buttons to change the units (Cycles Hours) - 3 With the correct unit displayed, Press the mode button which will set the unit. - (6) Toggle the Up/Down Buttons to change the units (Cycles 10s of Minutes) - 1 With the correct unit displayed, Press the mode button which will set the unit. - ® Toggle the Up/Down Buttons to change the units (Cycles 1s of Minutes) - With the correct unit displayed.
+Press the mode button which will set the unit and return to the Options menu. - 3.
 To exit the Options Menu the user can select Exit Menu function from Options Menu, can hold Mode Button and exit out of Options Menu, or not press any button for 10 seconds, which will exit out of the Options Menu.